webdiscus/ansis/README.md

 ## 👀 Why yet one lib?

 - Quality is first, test coverage 100%.
+Long term support.
 - Ansis has all [features](#features) that you need, compare with [similar libraries](#compare).
 - Ansis is one of the smallest, [3.5 kB](https://bundlephobia.com/package/ansis@3.2.0) minified and only [2 kB](https://bundlephobia.com/package/ansis@3.2.0) minzipped.
 - Ansis is one of the [fastest](#benchmark), faster than **Chalk** and **Picocolors** (in some use cases), see [benchmarks](#benchmark).
-- Ansis is open for your [feature requests](https://github.com/webdiscus/ansis/issues).
-- Long term support.
 - Used
   by [NestJS](https://github.com/nestjs/nest), [Facebook/StyleX](https://github.com/facebook/stylex), [Sequelize](https://github.com/sequelize/sequelize), [Salesforce](https://github.com/salesforcecli/cli), [WebpackBar](https://github.com/unjs/webpackbar).